shanghaitech-igem/iweb/2025/notes/3/index.md

   }
   ```

 * The `export` and `default` keyword is used to export the component so that it can be imported and used in other files, in our project, `main.jsx` uses it.
-If we remove it, a error will be thrown:
+If we remove it, the page becomes blank.
+By checking the developer tool's console, a error will be thrown:
   ```
   Uncaught SyntaxError: The requested module 'http://localhost:5173/src/App.jsx' doesn't provide an export named: 'default'
   ```